andymeneely/victory-point-salad/docs/RULES.md

 > Suppose you have three Resource Cards: Wood+Clay, Stone, and Sheep.
 You play Special that requires a Clay, but now there's 1 Wood left over.
 So you play a second Special that requires Wood and Stone, using up your Stone card.
 This counts as one Action.
 With no more leftover Resources in the chain, the Sheep must be part of a separate transaction.

+**_Immediate Effects_** Any abilities or resources granted by playing a card take effect immediately when played, even in the middle of a chain.

 Stealing the *The Coveted Starting Player* may be part of a chain rule that was initiated by placing a Special, and vice-versa.

 > Suppose you have a Wood+Clay card, and you play a Special that requires Clay.
 With your leftover Wood, you may steal *The Coveted Starting Player*.